tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

-# Decorator Driven Dynamic Forms
+# Decorator Driven Dynamic Forms version 2.0.0-a.1

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

+## What is new in version 2.0.0-a.1

+1. fixed issues associated with creating multiple instances of the same form entity this can be done now.
+2. cleaning code base to be more reliable
+3. removed `@SplittedDateRange`
+4. changed some other APIs so use the docs per version

 ## Project Goals